andersonfrailey/UBI_LaTex/paper.md

 \floatfoot{Source: Author's calculations using OSPC calculator.}
 \end{table}

-Combined, reforming the tax code to remove deductions, exemptions, and other provisions that narrow the base as well as repealing most programs that distribute payment to individuals freed \alert{[MACRO]} $\$2.9$ trillion to apply to a UBI.
+Combined, reforming the tax code to remove deductions, exemptions, and other provisions that narrow the base as well as repealing most programs that distribute payment to individuals freed [MACRO] $\$2.9$ trillion to apply to a UBI.

 \begin{figure}[H]
 \centering